UncommonModels/NScalePennsy/passenger/observation.md

 | 106-069 (set) | Tower view      | Tuscan 3 Stripe    | Optional |

-**Notes:**
- - The Kato options are part of their 1948 Broadway Limited sets, which come unlighted by default, but they sell lighting kits and preinstalled lighting versions are available.
+The Kato options are part of their 1948 Broadway Limited sets, which come unlighted by default, but they sell lighting kits and preinstalled lighting versions are available.

- - Centralia Car Shops lists a Mountain View and Tower View in its lineup, however they are not included here as they are round-ended observation cars more similar to the [POS211A](#pos211a)
+Centralia Car Shops lists a Mountain View and Tower View in its lineup, however they are not included here as they are round-ended observation cars more similar to the [POS211A](#pos211a)

 # POS21A